bennyschmidt/ragdoll-studio/TolkienTest.md

 ![knowtify](https://github.com/bennyschmidt/Arthas.AI/assets/45407493/7352779f-c1f0-4035-afac-3fa5852dd842)

-_Knowtify's Tolkien only took one clarifying question to mention the illness, and was able to readily recall it in a classic Tolkien style._
+_Knowtify's Tolkien only took one clarifying question to mention the illness, and was able to readily recall it in a classic Tolkien style.
+Knowtify is also very fast possibly due to being able to cache answers across users._

 Note: Knowtify has a predefined J.R.R.
 Tolkien.